 Looking for a slice of Texas culture?
 Since the late 19th century, the American cowboy has been a figure of special significance, and cowgirls have gained similar respect for their roles and achievements.
 Thanks to a variety of guest and dude ranches, historic districts, entertainment venues, rodeos and excursions, visitors can easily slip into the boots of this cowboy lifestyle and live the Western experience in Texas.

 Visitors can experience the authentic cowboy lifestyle by trading in their suits and ties for jeans and boots and visiting one of the 100-plus guest and dude ranches Texas has to offer.
 Experienced cowboys lead groups on overnight trail rides and horseback riding adventures; families can spend the days saddled up, followed by evenings enjoying traditional cowboy fare cooked outdoors fireside beneath a sky full of stars - uninterrupted by big-city lights.
 For a more adventurous trip, experienced riders can participate in authentic cattle drives rounding up herds of cattle across vast open ranges.
 Learn the origins, history and importance of herding while learning how to sort and pen.

 Visit a Guest Ranch

 These guest ranches offer many attractions for the cowboys and cowgirls-in-training as well.
-Swimming pools, water slides, canoeing and horseback riding lessons are offered at most across the state making them both kid and family friendly.
-Additionally, for the lower key cowboy, bird and wildlife watching are popular attractions that surely won’t disappoint!
-Grab a pair of hiking boots and a walking stick and hit the trails to observe the many species native to the Texas.
+Swimming pools, water slides, canoeing and horseback riding lessons are offered at most across the state, making them both kid and family friendly.
+Additionally, for the lower-key cowboy, bird and wildlife watching are popular attractions that surely won’t disappoint!
+Grab a pair of hiking boots and a walking stick and hit the trails to observe the many species native to Texas.

 Cowboy Life in Texas